offline-trust/security-blanket/docs/docs/getting-started.md

 ## 1. Organize Your Digital Life
 Begin by identifying what's worth protecting.
 In the digital age, it's common to have numerous accounts, but only a few are truly crucial.
 For instance, a bank account represents real-world money, making it an **Essential Account (EA)**.
 An identity account, typically your primary email, like Google, is valuable as the gateway to your EAs - we refer to these as **Top-Level-Accounts (TLAs)**.
 All other accounts are Regular Accounts (RAs).

->For the Security Blanket, we encourage protecting your TLAs and EAs, leaving the rest to a Password Manager.
+>For the Security Blanket, we encourage protecting your `TLAs` and `EAs`, leaving the rest to a Password Manager.

 ### Map It
 Take the time to review all of your digital accounts now.
 Warning, this will probably take a few hours.
 Even longer if you do not use a password manager.
 You'll be surprised at all of the accounts you've forgotten, so it's worth the trouble to make sure you're not leaving out anything important.